 In order for a foreigner to qualify for an H-2B visa, all of the following conditions must be true:

-- The employer must have a need which is either seasonal, one-time, intermittent, or peak load.
+- The employer must have a need that is either seasonal, one-time, intermittent, or peak load.

 - The job is not agricultural.